salilkanade/NYCTaxiWebApp/README.md

 connection.start();
 ```

 3. Now that the connection is established, we need to add a symbol layer and some events to display useful information about the record.
-Add the following snippet also inside of the `init()` function
+Add the following snippet also inside of the `init()` function.

 ```javascript
 //Add a layer for rendering point data as symbols. symbolLayer = new atlas.layer.SymbolLayer(dataSource, null, { iconOptions: { allowOverlap: true } });